 Vector has two independent envelopes.
 The Amp envelope defines the shape of the amplitude of produced sounds, while the Orbit envelope defines the movement of the ADSR orbiter shape (see the Warp section for more details).

-The knobs in the Envelope section controls the the lengths of the Attack, Decay and Release phases and the level of the Sustain phase.
+The knobs in the Envelope section control the the lengths of the Attack, Decay and Release phases and the level of the Sustain phase.

 The envelope is triggered on a per-voice basis when a note is played.
 It is possible to choose either exponential (Exp) or linear (Lin) curve for each envelope.